sailscastshq/docs.sailscasts.com/docs/git-vibe/philosophy.md

 Open a vibe, do the work, open the PR, and finish cleanly.

-That can mean a separate worktree in parallel mode, or a branch switch in the current checkout when `solo` is the better fit.

 ## Cleanup is part of the workflow

-A good workflow should help you close work as well as start it.

-That is why Git Vibe includes finish, check, reopen, diff, and cleanup commands.
-The objective is not only speed.
-It is also confidence in the state of the repository.
+Git Vibe includes finish, check, reopen, diff, and cleanup commands so completed work is as explicit as in-progress work.